Science education in England: Pedagogical considerations

-The National Curriculum for science is a spiral curriculum; it is also prescriptive.
+The National Curriculum for science is a spiral curriculum; it is tends to be prescriptive.
 Because of its spiral nature, this makes its learning essentially constructivist.
 These points are illustrated in the subsections that follow.
 In addition, the Science National Curriculum emphasises the need for active learning right from the child's earliest exposure to the curriculum.
 Research on the value of active learning has been demonstrated and published.
 Experimentation by the child is underscored in the curriculum accompanied by careful discussion of what was observed.
 Despite these positive features, it has been argued that evaluating the effectiveness of the National Curriculum on learning is difficult to answer.

 State of science education in primary education

 There is evidence that primary school pupils, that is, KS1 and KS2, in the UK get very little science education.
 The reason for this appears to be a lack of science expertise in primary schools.
 This has three implications: First, primary school pupils in state schools (that is, publicly funded schools) generally do not start getting regular science classes till KS3 (the first stage of secondary education).
 This leads to the second implication, in that there is likely to be a wide variation in pre-secondary school science knowledge among pupils at the start of KS3.
-And the third implication, as lack of science education does not appear to be an issue for pupils in prep schools (remember prep schools are private or independent schools), it means that pupils that have done their primary education in state schools, wishing to transfer to independent schools at senior level, are likely to face a significant disadvantage when attempting the Science Common Entrance Examination (since the state primary school pupils would have done relatively little science unless supplemented by private tutorials).
+And the third implication, as lack of science education does not appear to be an issue for pupils in prep schools (recall that prep schools are private or independent schools), it means that pupils that have done their primary education in state schools, wishing to transfer to independent schools at senior level, are likely to face a significant disadvantage when attempting the Science Common Entrance Examination (since the state primary school pupils would have done relatively little science unless supplemented by private tutorials).